spautz/limited-cache/README.md

 A plain Javascript object is often good enough for simple key-value caching.

-The problem is that a plain object cache can grow forever.
+The problem is that a plain object cache can grow forever -- especially if you persist it in local storage.
 This library adds a size limit, plus `maxCacheTime` and smarter removal of old items.

-## Example
+## Usage

 The plain API provides a standard cache interface: